-77. In some molars many supplemental grooves or wrinkles radiate from the centers of these fossæ on the inclines of the ridges and cusps, and in some poorly developed teeth these are deeply fissured.
-The growth of enamel seems to have reached out toward the line of junction in the form of spiculæ, and to have failed to fill out the space.

-78. The buccal surface of the upper first molar (Fig. 56) is irregularly convex.
-Its length is about equal to the mesio-distal breadth at the gingival line, while the width at the widest point, near the occluding margin, is about three-tenths greater.
+- 77. In some molars many supplemental grooves or wrinkles radiate from the centers of these fossæ on the inclines of the ridges and cusps, and in some poorly developed teeth these are deeply fissured.
+The growth of enamel seems to have reached out toward the line of junction in the form of spiculæ, and to have failed to fill out the space. - 78.
+The buccal surface of the upper first molar (Fig. 56) is irregularly convex.
+Its length is about equal to the mesio-distal breadth at the gingival line, while the width at the widest point, near the occlusal margin, is about threetenths greater.
 Therefore, the mesial and distal margins converge toward the neck.
-The mesial margin is almost straight, after the rounding of its angle, but the distal is
+The mesial margin is almost straight, after the rounding of its mesio-occlusal angle, but the distal is convex.
+The occlusal margin is surmounted by the buccal cusps (a, b), between which there is a deep notch, through which the buccal groove passes from the occlusal to the buccal surface.
+This groove passes centrally toward the gingival line about half the length of this surface, dividing the occlusal portion into a mesial and distal buccal ridge.
+In some examples the groove continues across the gingival line to the bifurcation of the roots.
+There is a bucco-gingival ridge of enamel (e) near the gingival line which the buccal groove generally does not cross.
+The mesio-distal convexity is greatest on this ridge, and diminishes toward the occlusal margin.
+The summit of this convexity is on the mesial half, in a line with the mesial root, and the surface falls away rapidly toward the disto-buccal angle of the tooth. - 79.
+The lingual surface (Fig. 57) is divided in a line with the long axis of the tooth into a mesial and distal lobe by the lingual groove (i).
+Both lobes are smoothly convex from mesial to distal, and in a less degree from the gingival line (f) to the occlusal margin.
+The gingival line is nearly horizontal, and so sunken as to give the appearance of a gin-

+Fig. 62

-FIG. 59 (Par.
-81.)-RIGHT UPPER FIRST MOLAR, DISTAL SUBFACE. a, Mesio-buccal cusp; b, disto-buccal cusp; d, disto-lingual cusp; f, f, gingival line; k, mesial root; l, distal root; m, lingual root; o, concavity of the distal surface.
+Fig. 59\ (Par.
+81).-Right Upper First Molar, Distal Surface. a, Mesiobuccal cusp; b, disto-buccal cusp; d, disto-lingual cusp; f, f, gingival line; k, mesial root; l, distal root; m, lingual root; o, concavity of the distal surface.

-FIG. 60 (Par.
-82).-LEFT UPPER FIRST MOLAR, BUCCAL SURFACE.
+Fig. 60\ (Par.
+82).-Left Upper First Molar, Buccal Surface.
 A bell-crowned tooth.

-FIG. 61 (Par.
-85).-UPPER FRONT MOLAR showing the mesial and distal roots united at their apexes.
+Fig. 61\ (Par.
+85).-UPPER FIRST MOLAR showing the mesial and distal roots united at their apexes.

-FIG. 62 (Par.
-86).-THE RIGHT UPPER MOLARS showing the progressive diminution of the disto-lingual cusp from the first to the third molar.
+FIG. 62\ (Par.
+86).-The RIGHT UPPER MOLARS showing the progressive diminution of the disto-lingual cusp from the first to the third molar.